EchterAlsFake/PHUB/docs/source/features/search.rst

     * - :py:class:`.UQuery`
       - 40
       - Query dedicated to search for videos on a user page.

+    * - :py:class:`.PQuery`
+      - 16
+      - Query dedicated to search for pornstars.

 While searching, you can use either :py:class:`.JQuery` or :py:class:`.HQuery` (or your own :py:class:`.Query` subclass).